Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP721/Extensions/metadata.md

 }
 ```

-You can check the example of usage of [PSP721 Metadata](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/psp721_extensions/metadata).
+You can check an example of the usage of [PSP721 Metadata](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/psp721_extensions/metadata).

 You can also check the documentation for the basic implementation of [PSP721](/smart-contracts/PSP721/psp721).